DylanAshby/Portfolio/Quantum/README.md

 # Overview

-This project contains a few basic Q# programs testing the basics of the language, and operations specific to quantum programming
+This project contains a few basic Q# programs testing the basics of the language as well asoperations specific to quantum programming

 This was created to teach myself how to set up standalone projects in Q# using the Microsoft Quantum Development Kit (QDK)